SharePoint/sp-dev-docs/docs/sp-add-ins/add-a-workflow-to-a-sharepoint-hosted-sharepoint-add-in.md

 -  [Add a Web Part to a page in a SharePoint-hosted SharePoint Add-in](add-a-web-part-to-a-page-in-a-sharepoint-hosted-sharepoint-add-in.md)

+ > [!NOTE]
-> **Note**  If you have been working through this series about SharePoint-hosted add-ins, then you have a Visual Studio solution that you can use to continue with this topic.
+ > If you have been working through this series about SharePoint-hosted add-ins, then you have a Visual Studio solution that you can use to continue with this topic.
 You can also download the repository at  [SharePoint_SP-hosted_Add-Ins_Tutorials](https://github.com/OfficeDev/SharePoint_SP-hosted_Add-Ins_Tutorials) and open the BeforeWorkflow.sln file.

 In this article you add a workflow the Employee Orientation SharePoint Add-in that notifies the Human Resources (HR) department that a new employee is ready to fill out the HR paperwork.